jameskimmel/opinions_about_tech_stuff/ZFS/The problem with RAIDZ.md

 ## Conclusion
 RAIDZ is different from traditional RAID and often has worse storage efficiency than expected.
-You can get better space efficiency and compression gains with a larger volblocksize, but it will comes at the cost of read and write amplification and create higher fragmentation.
+You can get better space efficiency and compression gains with a larger volblocksize, but it will come at the cost of read and write amplification and create higher fragmentation.
 Remember that all these variants will only write as fast as the slowest disk in the pool.
 Mirrors have a worse storage efficiency but will offer twice the write performance with 4 drives and 4 times the write performance with 8 drives over a RAIDZ pool.
 **Use NVMe (or at least SSD) mirrors for Zvols**
 **Use RAIDZ for huge, sequentially written and read files in datasets**